jariarkko/cave-outliner/doc/Design.md

 See the detailed description of the [Class MaterialMatrix3D API](class_material_matrix3_d.md).

+#### Outlinerformmatrix2d

+This object represents a semantic 2D view into a 3D cave model.
+Given a desired resolution (N x M pixels), it provides a matrix of what's in each pixel, e.g., there's a cave with ceiling and floor, there's an entrance or hole with no roof, there's a stalactite, etc.

+Note that the form matrix resolution is not the same as tile resolution in the indexed mesh object.
+Typically, the indexed mesh has low resolution, just sufficient for fast searches, while the material matrix needs to support the desired high resolution of the output.

+See the detailed description of the [Class MaterialMatrix2D API](class_material_matrix2_d.md).

 #### Outlinerprocessor

 This is the main program of the Core module, it performs the actual mapping from a given model and indexed mesh to an SVG image.
 It creates a material matrix as part of the process.